 \section{Introduction}

-AI‑enabled software systems---i.e., all those that embed components such as deep neural networks (DNNs) or large language models (LLMs)---have moved from academic efforts to mission‑critical infrastructure in finance, healthcare, transportation, public administration, and more \cite{Amodei2018,Lipton2018}.
-Decisions made by these systems are increasingly safety‑, ethics‑, or money‑critical, hence legislators worldwide have begun to demand \emph{verifiable accountability}.
-For example, the EU Artificial Intelligence Act\footnote{Regulation~(EU)~2024/1689, enforced from~June~2024} classifies many industrial AI deployments as \emph{high‑risk} and requires evidence of compliance with strict transparency, robustness, and human‑oversight obligations \cite{EUArtificialIntelligence}.
-Similar requirements appear in sector‑specific guidance from financial regulators (e.g., the Basel Committee) or in forthcoming U.S.\ executive orders.
+\IEEEPARstart{A}{I-enabled} systems are increasingly safety-, ethics-, and/or money-critical~\cite{Amodei2018,Lipton2018}, thus legislators worldwide have begun to demand \emph{verifiable accountability}.
+For instance, the EU Artificial Intelligence Act\footnote{Regulation~(EU)~2024/1689, enforced from~June~2024} classifies many industrial AI deployments as \emph{high-risk} and requires evidence of compliance with strict transparency, robustness, and human-oversight obligations~\cite{EUArtificialIntelligence}.

-On the one hand, in conventional software engineering, auditors rely on a spectrum of verification and validation (V\&V) artifacts, ranging from manual process audits and test suites to formal model-checking \cite{Clarke2018}.
-On the other hand, the above artifacts are only effective when the implementation logic is explicit and can be modelled deterministically.
-Yet modern AI models are opaque ``black boxes'' whose behaviour emerges from millions (or even billions) of learned parameters \cite{Rudin2019}.
-Probing those parameters directly may leak intellectual property or personal data, and disclosing training data often conflicts with data‑protection laws and contracts.
-Thus, organizations face an intractable tension: regulators request deep transparency, but disclosing the very artifacts that enable transparency would compromise proprietary or privacy‑sensitive assets~\cite{cooper_accountability_2022, cofone_strategic_2019}.
-The consequences of this scenario are often dire.
-For example, let us look a few years back: in 2015, the Volkswagen emissions scandal~\cite{jung2019volkswagen} revealed that the company had deliberately programmed its diesel engines with a ``defeat device'' to circumvent environmental regulations.
-This software could predict---by way of computational intelligence---when the vehicle was undergoing laboratory testing and alter its performance accordingly, creating a substantial gap between public claims and real-world behavior; needless to say, the whole scenario caused worldwide havoc, financial loss, production hampering, and more.
-This precedent of engineered deception exemplifies a similar verifiability gap that exists in the domain of artificial intelligence, where the opaque, ``black box'' nature of many ML models complicates rigorous auditing~\cite{mokander_auditing_2023}.
+In conventional software engineering, auditors rely on a spectrum of \ac{VV} artifacts, ranging from manual process audits and test suites to formal model-checking~\cite{Clarke2018}.
+Such artifacts are, however, only effective when the implementation logic is explicit and can be modelled deterministically.
+Yet modern AI models are opaque ``black boxes'' whose behaviour emerges from millions (or even billions) of learned parameters~\cite{Rudin2019}.
+Probing these parameters directly may leak intellectual property or personal data, and disclosing training data often conflicts with data-protection laws and contracts.
+Organizations face a hard tension: regulators request deep transparency, but disclosing the very artifacts that enable transparency would compromise proprietary or privacy-sensitive assets~\cite{cooper_accountability_2022, cofone_strategic_2019}.
+This gap has real-world consequences: the 2015 Volkswagen emissions scandal~\cite{jung2019volkswagen} showed how software can be programmed to behave differently under audit conditions than in production, a pattern of engineered deception equally possible in opaque \ac{ML} systems~\cite{mokander_auditing_2023}.